Becoming a Member

 Your First Visit

-The cost to you as a shooting visitor on for your first visit will be the price of a box of ammunition (about £3.00), and this is strictly by appointment only.
+The cost to you as a shooting visitor on for your first visit will be the price of a box of ammunition, or a tin of air pellets, and this is strictly by appointment only.
 We will supply a gun and any other required equipment.

 If you are under 18 years old, please see our juniors page before going any further.